jrminter/tips/ImageJ/py/__jython_scripting.md

+# Jython Scripting Hints

+Last edit: 2019-06-23

+Started as a post to a user on the ImageJ Forum.
+A good list for me to keep up.

 If you want to try `Jython`,  here are my favorite resources to help you get started:

 - [Kota Miura's](http://wiki.cmci.info/documents/120206pyip_cooking/python_imagej_cookbook) cookbook